godaddy/gasket/packages/gasket-plugin-express/README.md

   differently.
 - `excludedRoutesRegex`: (deprecated) renamed to more correct `middlewareInclusionRegex`.
 - `middlewareInclusionRegex`: RegExp filter to apply toward request URLs to determine when Gasket middleware will run.
 You can use negative lookahead patterns to exclude routes like static resource paths.
-- `routes`: [Glob pattern](https://github.com/isaacs/node-glob#glob-primer) for source files exporting route-defining functions.
-These functions will be passed the express `app` object, and therein they can attach handlers and middleware.
 - 'trustProxy': Enable trust proxy option, [see Express documentation on Express behind proxies](https://expressjs.com/en/guide/behind-proxies.html)

 #### Example configuration